McKenzieNeuro/McKenzieLab/README.md

 *Questions / Concerns*
 - [ ] The raw data that gets serialized is not rescaled before it is cast into int16, in the case of the mouse data this causes non-negligible quantization because the RMS is around 12 (11.861 for the first channel), most of samples are in the single and low double digits.
 They could probably benefit from being scaled by a similar scale factor as the power and phase convolutions.

+*Discussion*
+Although Pynapple's abstractions are very nice, they're not exactly what we want.
+If we wanted to make use of the interval restrict functionality, we would have to load large chunks of data (13GB) into RAM just to sample a small fraction of it.
+Instead, we implement methods to read small specific windows of binary files at a time.
+We could load those windows into a pynapple Tsd object, but I think this will not be necessary; it would be like using a sledgehammer to insert a pin into a corkboard.
+The only place something like the Interval Sets object might be handy is when defining those windows which to sample, but here I think the same can be accomplished with either an array or a pandas data frame.

+There is an intuitive but rigorous naming convention for binary files: each file  must match `${basename}_ch_\d\d\d.dat` where the three digits are the zero-padded index of the channel, and basename must match the `.edf` data file and the `.txt` metadata (seizure timestamps) file.

 ## Expo

 Displayed below is a 100-datapoint chunk of the output of `sm_make_wavelet_bank.compute_wavelet_gabor(signal,fs,freqs,xi)` where `signal` is a sample of random gaussian noise with the standard deviation set to 1000 i.e. `signal=np.random.normal(0,1000,500)`, `fs=16.0`, `freqs=[0.5,1,2,4,8]`, and `xi=5`.